-seitenzahl13 [yield preset] Sets the yields according to the Seitenzahl et al. (2013) study.
+- gronow21 [yield preset] Sets the yields according to one of the models published in the Gronow et al. (2021a, b) studies. - seitenzahl13 [yield preset] Sets the yields according to one of the models published in the Seitenzahl et al. (2013) study.

-iwamoto99 [yield preset] Sets the yields according to the Iwamoto et al. (1999) study.
+iwamoto99 [yield preset] Sets the yields according to one of the models published in the Iwamoto et al. (1999) study.